Experiment-selector cross-validated targeted maximum likelihood estimator for hybrid RCT-external data studies: Simulation

 \subsection{Comparators}

-For each combination of $S=0$ with one of $S \in \{1,2,3\}$, we compare our ES-CVTMLE with potential selectors $s_{n}^{\star}$ (\textbf{b2v}), $s_{n}^{\star\star}$ (\textbf{+nco}), and $s_{n}^{\star\star\star}$ (\textbf{nco only}) to four other data fusion estimators.
+For each combination of $S=0$ with one of $S \in \{1,2,3\}$, we compare ES-CVTMLE with potential selectors $s_{n}^{\star}$ (\textbf{b2v}), $s_{n}^{\star\star}$ (\textbf{+nco}), and $s_{n}^{\star\star\star}$ (\textbf{nco only}) to three other data fusion estimators.
 These comparators were selected because they were developed for the context of augmenting a control arm of an RCT with external control data, they are commonly referenced, and they include methods for confidence interval construction.
-We introduce new versions of the test-then-pool approach originally described by \citet{vieleUseHistoricalControl2014} and the NCO-based difference-in-differences approach described by \citet{soferNegativeOutcomeControl2016} and \citet{shiSelectiveReviewNegative2020}, where our modifications use CV-TMLE estimators of the relevant parameters.
+We modify the test-then-pool \citep{vieleUseHistoricalControl2014} and NCO-based difference-in-differences \citep{soferNegativeOutcomeControl2016, shiSelectiveReviewNegative2020} approaches by using CV-TMLE estimators of the relevant parameters.